Trump arrives in Japan, first in five-country Asian tour

 That's left Trump anxious about his negotiating power as the FBI and congressional investigators continue probing his campaign's ties to Russia.
 While Trump is abroad, the office led by special counsel Robert Mueller is expected to interview key White House aides as part of its investigation.

-While Trump may divert attention through his high-level diplomacy, the issue is likely to arise in dramatic fashion in Vietnam, where he will likely face Putin for only the second time face-to-face.
+While Trump may divert attention through his high-level diplomacy, the issue is likely to arise in dramatic fashion in Vietnam, where he will face Putin for only the second time face-to-face.